mootools/mootools-more/Docs/Fx/Fx.Reveal.md

 ### Arguments

-* duration - (*integer*, optional) The duration that the element should remain visible before it hides again.
+* duration - (*number*, optional) The duration that the element should remain visible before it hides again.
 Defaults to 2000 (ms).

 ### Examples